HerArtistry/herartistry.github.io/_drafts/2015-01-07-Scalability3.md

 tags: [SOA, Service Oriented Architecture, Scalability, UI Composition]
 ---

 In [part 2](http://www.ashrafmageed.com/Scalability2), I briefly covered Event-Driven SOA and why event messages are preferred for communication between services.
-I also stated that data should not leak out of a service boundary but didn't answer the question of: how can we ensure services would have the data they need to carry out their tasks when all data is should be local?
+I also stated that data should not leak out of a service boundary but didn't answer the question of: how can we ensure services would have the data they need to carry out their tasks?
 This is what I will attempt to do in this post.

 ###Only operate on local data
 In order to ensure services are autonomous, they should only operate on local data.
 That is data they are the technical authority of.
 This, among other things, eliminates the need for RPC and request/response as well as Temporal and Behavioural coupling (to recap read [part 2](http://www.ashrafmageed.com/Scalability2) of this series).